OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 <PublicPreviewBannerPartial />

-This tutorial will guide you through the process of deploying a smart contract in Rust using Stylus.
-Stylus is a tool that simplifies the development and deployment of smart contracts on the Arbitrum network.
-By the end of this tutorial, you will understand how to create, and deploy your own smart contracts using Rust and Stylus.
+This tutorial will guide you through the process of deploying a smart contract in Rust using Styus.
+We'll cover the following steps:

+1. Setting up your development environment
+2. Creating a new Stylus project
+3. Checking the validity of your program
+4. Deploying your program

 ## Prerequisites